Some tips for writing to local politicians regarding the proposal

 - List the reasons why you feel the building should not be demolished in order to construct a multi-storey student accommodation block.
 These might include:

--that the proposed 5-6 storey high building would result in extreme loss of light
+-that the proposed 6-7 storey development would result in extreme loss of light

--that the proposed 5-6 storey high building would be an overshadowing mass on the narrowest section of Leith Walk that the mass of the new build could act to trap air pollutants at the lower end of Leith Walk
+-that the development would be an overshadowing mass on the narrowest section of Leith Walk that the mass of the new build could act to trap air pollutants at the lower end of Leith Walk.

 I am writing to you in your capacity as a public servant to express my serious objections to this planned development on a number of grounds.